 - Chemical: chemical indicators include indicator tapes specific to each sterilising device.
 Tapes change colour after they have been exposed to the proper sterilisation environment.

 - Biological: biological indicators consist of spore tests monitored in-house or mailed to a third-party laboratory.
 A positive spore test lets the dental team know that the sterilisation process has failed.

 All three of these indicators work in harmony and alert the staff to a failure in their sterilization process.
 If a failure is indicated, they should immediately remove the piece of equipment in question and do not use it again until a reason for the failure is detected and corrected.

 Now you know how vital sterilisation and disinfection are within your dental clinic.
-If you search for a reliable steam autoclave or steriliser, look no further than Critical Dental.
+If you search for a reliable steam autoclave or steriliser, look no further than Melag Autoclave.
 We are the official supplier of MELAG Autoclaves, one of the best steriliser brands in Australia.
-You can now buy them online through Critical Dental, making it easier for you to run your business safely and effectively.
+You can now buy them online through Melag Autoclave, making it easier for you to run your business safely and effectively.
 Contact us today at (02) 8880 7813, so our sales representatives can assist you in choosing the right fit for your dental practice.